martincostello/dependabot-helper/README.md

 ## Debugging

+> [!WARNING] Do not commit GitHub OAuth secrets to source control.
+Configure them with [User Secrets] instead.

 To debug the application locally outside of the integration tests, you will need to [create a GitHub OAuth app] to obtain secrets for the `GitHub:ClientId` and `GitHub:ClientSecret` [options] so that the [OAuth user authentication] works and you can log into the Dependabot Helper UI.
 GitHub Enterprise Server is also supported.

-> 💡 When creating the GitHub OAuth app, use `https://localhost:5001/sign-in-github` as the _Authorization callback URL_.
+> [!TIP] When creating the GitHub OAuth app, use `https://localhost:5001/sign-in-github` as the _Authorization callback URL_.

-> ⚠️ Do not commit GitHub OAuth secrets to source control.
-Configure them with [User Secrets] instead.

 [create a GitHub OAuth app]: https://docs.github.com/developers/apps/building-oauth-apps/creating-an-oauth-app
 [OAuth user authentication]: https://docs.microsoft.com/aspnet/core/security/authentication/social/